Last Updated August 25, 2022

 Information collected when hosting a tutoring session, such as tutoring description from the tutor.

 Zoom recordings: Schoolhouse currently uses Zoom for Education to host its tutoring sessions.
 The tutoring sessions (including transcripts and public Zoom chat logs) are recorded from both learners and tutors to ensure the safety and quality of tutoring on the Services.
-These recordings are automatically deleted after 30 days (unless we’re doing a research study and have obtained explicit consent from users to retain longer) and are reviewed by Schoolhouse's safety and quality teams as needed.
+To learn about who has access to these recordings and for what purposes, and how long they are kept, please see this article.
 We store video recordings on our video hosting service provider's servers.
 To learn more, read the Zoom Retention Policy.

 Messaging and Other Communications